Developing Great Leaders

 Moving into mid-level leadership is usually a big step, often including a meaningful increase in salary, large increase in responsibility, and greater span of control.
 As a result, many leaders start taking their signals from external sources.
 Their approach takes the form of Have-Do-Be: “I need to have the authority, so I can do more, so I can be successful.”

-This transition is critical for the organization’s success.
-Mid-level leaders are further removed from the organization’s doers, so these leaders create value for the organization by increasing the capabilities and capacity of others.
+This transition is critical for the organisation’s success.
+Mid-level leaders are further removed from the organisation’s doers, so these leaders create value for the organisation by increasing the capabilities and capacity of others.
 Having this clear sense of Essence provides the foundation that makes their leadership skills (Form) effective.

-Of course, there are some new skill requirements for executive-level leaders, but these skills shift toward executing on organizational-level strategy.
+Of course, there are some new skill requirements for executive-level leaders, but these skills shift toward executing on organisational-level strategy.
 Strategic skills include the following:

 - Strategic thinking and planning

-- Communicating strategy and organizational directions with passion
+- Communicating strategy and organisational directions with passion

 - Creating a culture of engagement